 Bangkok is always busy and vibrant — so it’s no surprise that Chinese New Year in Thailand’s capital is the same.
 If you’ve read about Bangkok in our best cities to spend New Year's Eve blog, expect much of the same but with a Lunar New Year twist — lion dancing, dragon parades and the awe-inspiring sight of Chinese hanging lanterns lighting up the city after dark.

 The best place to spend the Lunar New Year in Bangkok is undoubtedly in and around Bangkok’s Chinatown, where both the Thai-Chinese population and tourists gather to witness a number of special ceremonies.

 If you’re visiting Bangkok for Chinese New Year, you have two options.
-You can either fly into Bangkok Suvarnabhumi Airport or Bangkok Don Mueang International Airport, depending on where you’re flying from.
+You can either fly into Bangkok Suvarnabhumi Airport (BKK) or Bangkok Don Mueang International Airport (DMK), depending on where you’re flying from.
 Airlines that fly into Bangkok include Thai Airways, Jetstar Airways, EVA Air, Emirates, Cathay Pacific, Bangkok Airways, Oman Air, and EVA Air.

 Hong Kong is one of the most diverse cities in Asia for celebrating Chinese New Year.
 Hong Kong has street parades, temple ceremonies and a gigantic firework display on the harbour.

 But it also offers more unique ways to see in the Lunar New Year — such as at Disneyland Hong Kong, where all the classic Disney characters dress in Chinese garments or Sha Tin Racecourse, where tens of thousands of people try their luck for the year ahead at Hong Kong’s biggest race day of the year. ** Unfortunately, 2021 fireworks in HK has been cancelled due to COVID-19 restrictions*